Yolantele/CV/README.md

 I am a recent graduate from [Makers Academy](http://www.makersacademy.com/), a 16 week coding bootcamp.
 I am in a continuous process of learning the best coding and development practices to produce sustainable, adaptable, well crafted code.
 I look forward to joining a team where I could continue learning and practice good craftsmanship.
-Please find recent projects I was involved in and the (fairly) newbie [dev-blog on medium](https://medium.com/@klpdjolanta) :
+Please find the most recent projects I was involved:

 [fooDeals app](https://github.com/Yolantele/foodie)